-AN: Because any character of mine is never given a name just because, I will tell you that the name Joanne is stolen from a character in Rent.
-No relation to the character, I'm just uncreative with names.
-Skaff was the name of my high school Vice Principal.
+AN: Rewritten!
+Because any character of mine is never given a name just because, I will tell you that the name Joanne is stolen from a character in Rent.
+No relation to the character, I'm just uncreative with names, and I was in a production of RENT at the time when I first wrote this chapter (Seven years ago!
+Yikes).

-Mr. Skaff could just make out the indisputable sound of a fast-paced steps approaching his office.
+Mr. Skaff could just make out the indisputable sound of a fast-paced stride approaching his office.
 A moment later, his door swung open.

-"Someone needs to tranquilize that man.
+"Someone needs to restrain that man.
 I think it's safe to say he doesn't like me very much."

-"He's a top-security sociopath, Joanne, of course he doesn't like you,"the older man answered dryly, taking the folder she gave him, shoving it in his desk and pulling out another one, "I've got a new case for you that I need you to start right away."
+"He's a top-security sociopath, Joanne, of course he doesn't like you,"the superintendent answered dryly, taking the folder she gave him, shoving it in his desk and pulling out another one, "I've got a new case for you that I need you to start right away."

 "Because I don't have enough already,"she said, rolling her eyes, "How bad is it?"

 "Nothing we haven't seen before.
-Killed two kids in one night, one death still under investigation.
-It's the background that we don't know much about."
+Homicidal; killed two kids in one night, one death still under investigation.
+It's the patient that we don't know much about."

 "What's his history?"